silitone/aria2.ts/README.md

 Nevertheless I am using C99 as main language, the code is defined in terms of "entities" AKA classes and objects.

-Headers declares only pointers to structures and all functions related to
+Headers declares only pointers to structures and all functions related to this structure get a pointer as first argument.
+A